 Atebubu is the capital town of the Atebubu-Amanten District in the Brong-Ahafo Region.
 The population was 20,002 at the 2000 population and housing census.
-Using estimated district population growth rate of $4\%^1$, 2009 population of Atebubu is estimated at 29,595.
+Using estimated district population growth rate of $4\%^1$ , 2009 population of Atebubu is estimated at 29,595.
 Atebubu town, for the purpose of local administration, has been divided into 13 wards.
-According to a report done by TREND in 20062, average household size of the town is 6 with averages in the Zongo areas being slightly higher than the other areas.
+According to a report done by TREND in 2006, average household size of the town is 6 with concentration in the Zongo areas.
 This average is higher than the national average of 5.1 (2000, Ghanaweb.com).

 2.2.2.
-Type of community
+Type of Community

-The Atebubu community is heterogeneous with an estimated 65% being Akans, 30% being from northern parts of Ghana and 5% being from non-Akan speaking areas in the southern part of Ghana.
-Despite the ethnic diversity of the town, the people coexist peacefully.
+The Atebubu community is heterogeneous with an estimated 65% being Akans, 30% being from northern parts of Ghana and 5% being from non-Akan speaking areas from the southern part of Ghana.
+Despite the ethnic diversity of the town, the people co-exist peacefully.
 Both the Christian and Islamic regions show their significant presence in the community.